 - In the dive store, before you buy any item, take your time and try on plenty of different models – make it clear to the sales staff what type of diving you will be doing and what your requirements are.

 - Think about where you will be diving and the type of diving.
-If you want to dive on holidays then consider travel BCDs which are light weight and roll up in your luggage.
+If you want to dive on holidays then consider travel BCDs which are lightweight and roll up in your luggage.
 If you know you will be diving mainly at home and not moving around then a heavier duty BCD might be more suitable.
+Looking for more information about what style BCD

-- When purchasing a mask remember that fit is everything, the best mask in the world will not work for you it doesn’t fit properly.
+- When purchasing a diving mask remember that fit is everything, the best mask in the world will not work for you if it doesn’t fit properly.

 - Pro Discounts – At Crystal Divers we offer a pro discount on gear in our shop.
 Show your Divemaster or Instructor card and we’ll happily discount your purchases!
 If you are taking your PADI Divemaster program with us we also include free equipment hire which gives you the chance to use items over a period of time and then buy the same items which you like best though our store – complete with your pro discount!